 Intermittent reinforcement plays a big role in traumatic bonding.
 A trauma bond is a very strong attachment to an abuser that develops not in spite of, but because of the abuse.

-Furthermore, powerful emotional attachments develop from two specific features of abusive relationships: 1) Power imbalances 2) intermittent good-bad treatment.
+Furthermore, powerful emotional attachments develop from two specific features of abusive relationships: 1) Power imbalances and 2) intermittent good-bad treatment.

 Later, as adults, we are caught in this dark web of gratitude.